 When you get married it is never to get divorced, however, things do happen and before you know it you’re evaluating your relationship in such a way that you start to check for any of these 5 Signs You Maybe Headed To Divorce.

 Society has made divorce such an ugly word and with passed divorces, people have drag each other through the mud because of hurt and pain and has increasingly made the word and the act so dreaded.
 But before you get to actually filing for divorce, how do you know you are headed to the big “D”.
 This decision must never be taken lightly, all actions must be taken in order to avoid separating especially when children are involved.
 Are you heading for divorce?
-After 11 years of marriage, I had to ask myself that hard question. continue reading to see if you are heading for the big “D”
+After 11 years of marriage, I had to ask myself that hard question. continue reading to see if you are heading for the big “D”, D for Divorce.

 1. No Respect is Disrespect

 Contrary to popular belief, at least based on my experience, respect is way more important than love and affection.
 Don’t already debunk this idea.
-After some years of marriage, affection and love come and go but a true, untarnished respect for each other’s, time, efforts, needs, individuality and quirks will make it much easier to have a longer comfortable relationship.
+After some years of marriage, affection and love come and go but true, untarnished respect for each other’s, time, efforts, needs, individuality and quirks will make it much easier to have a longer comfortable relationship.
 Lack of respect breathes contempt and as such unhappiness.

 2. Keeping Secrets is bad for any relationship